1066 Battle of Hastings and Battle Abbey

 Cafés ; Dark tourism ; Tourist attractions

-Exterior view: visitor centre.
-The upper floor houses the cafe and toilets, the lower floor has exhibits and a film show.
+Exterior detail: visitor centre.
+Signage at lower entrance.
+The exit (right) leads to the start of the audio tour of the battlefield.
+The upper floor houses the cafe and toilets, the lower floor has an exhibition and film show.
 The tourist attraction here is marketed as '1066 Battle of Hastings and Battle Abbey'.
 Unlike the battlefield site at Naseby, see < http://shimmer.shu. >, which is now farmland, the Battlefield at Hastings is open to visitors.
 There are no traces of the actual battle visible, though the landscape remains largely unaltered apart from the Abbey buildings at the top of hill where the English positions were.
 The high altar of the Abbey is supposed to have been sited on the spot where King Harold was killed.

 © Sheffield Hallam University

 For educational use only.
 This image may be used in print or digital materials provided that full acknowledgment is given, expressed as follows: " © < insert details from the 'Rights' field >.
 Photographed by < insert details from the 'Photographed by' field >."

 1066 Battle of Hastings.
 For more information see also English Heritage website at < http://www.english- > .